Oron people: Idua (Asang) group

-Idua (Asang) group is one of the distinct group that made up Oron Nation.
+Idua (Asang) group is one of the distinct groups that made up Oron Nation.
 The Idua are a coastal settlement comprising the main four villages of Idua Esit Edik, Idua Asang, Idua Afaha Eduok and Idua Ukpata.
 Idua is the first established community in Oron Nation existing around the 2370 BC according to evidence from ancestral craven.

 Oral and most popular historical tradition of the Idua people of Oron trace their migration to their present abode from the Andoni, which is also regarded as the main dispersal for some Oron Ukpabang groups.
 From tradition after their arrival from Usangale now in Cameroons, Idua people settled at Anyangala in present-day Andoni which was at that time occupied with several groups.
 In a subsequent dispute over land which broke out and erupted into open war between the Obodom and Okrika people, the Okrika are said to hired Nkwo warriors to fight on their behalf, repulsed on the 'eat your victim tactics' used by the Nkwo warriors, the Idua people under by the leadership of their ancestral father Mbaba left where they settled to settle among the group known as Idua Eket.